-Through our study centre in Ghandruk we are able to link people into the aims and objectives of the Annapurna Conservation Area Project.
-The centre also has a policy of separating waste for appropriate disposal.
-We do Campaign in the trekking villages or destination to disposal.
+Through our study center in Ghandruk, we are able to link people to the aims and objectives of the Annapurna Conservation Area Project.
+The center also has a policy of separating waste for appropriate disposal.
+We do Campaigns in the trekking villages or destinations to disposal.

-The main objectives of this project was to increase environmental awareness between individuals and groups who are directly and indirectly participate in the mountain activities
+The main objectives of this project were to increase environmental awareness between individuals and groups who directly and indirectly participate in the mountain activities

 Contribution to the Local community and Social Responsibility:

-Passages Nepal trekking and Expedition invest minimum 5% of its profit for charitable work leads by HEED Nepal Organization.
-We sponsor school kids, poor and needy people from remote areas.
-We support to build the school in the rural mountain villages with minimum contribution from the local people and supports to buy books, notebooks and teacher wages.
-We have been contributing children who are in need for their education.
-Besides we also run community base environmental projects, Healthcare initiatives in school and community through learning by education and Medical camps.
+Passages Nepal trekking and Expedition invest a minimum of 5% of its profit for charitable work led by HEED Nepal Organization.
+We sponsor school kids and poor and needy people from remote areas.
+We support building the school in the rural mountain villages with minimum contribution from the local people and support to buy books, notebooks, and teacher wages.
+We have been contributing to children who are in need of their education.
+Besides we also run community-based environmental projects, Healthcare initiatives in schools and communities through learning by education and Medical camps.
 We have also put our effort into water and sanitation, road construction, drinking water supply, and community healthcare services in remote and underprivileged villages.
-Sometimes we also launch awareness programs against environmental degradation due to unhealthy practices, social problems, superstitions, old beliefs still prevailing in our society that have been proved to be barriers to social development.
+Sometimes we also launch awareness programs against environmental degradation due to unhealthy practices, social problems, superstitions, and old beliefs still prevailing in our society that has been proved to be barriers to social development.

 We have noticed tremendous changes in people due to such campaigns and interaction programs.
-Recently we have set up Recycled Handicrafts, benefited 100s of family and supports their children’s education, healthcare payments and family in need.
-The empowerment program in equal involvement in the social activities are successful that we have supported.
+Recently we have set up Recycled Handicrafts, benefited 100s of families, and supports their children’s education, healthcare payments, and family in need.
+The empowerment program in equal involvement in the social activities is successful that we have supported.
 They are all in remote areas from remote mountain villages.

 A few thoughts for the responsible travelers

-We sincerely observe Responsible Tourism practices, and our policies are guided by the principles for Economic Responsibility, Social Responsibility, and Environmental Responsibility.
-We endeavor to be the role models for those around us and hope that our principles can contribute to awareness and make change.
+We sincerely observe Responsible Tourism practices, and our policies are guided by the principles of Economic Responsibility, Social Responsibility, and Environmental Responsibility.
+We endeavor to be role models for those around us and hope that our principles can contribute to awareness and make a change.

 Read up on the countries you plan to visit The welcome will be warmer if you take an interest and speak even a few words of the local language